 The rear joystick control remains — a control that I’ve come to find as an essential feature on a camera currently — but they’ve changed the texture of the control to create it simpler to operate.
 On the top deck of the camera, again the control design is the same as the previous version, however, the designs have changed slightly.
 The C1 and C2 custom buttons, like the C3 button on the rear, are slightly bigger and have a far more substantial tactile response to them.
 The trunk control dial right now sits directly on top of the camera, instead of embedded under the top surface of the camera.
 It rotates today with somewhat softer yet firm detents.
 I do wish Sony had shifted the trunk control further back so that it sits not as flush against the rear of the camera, but that’s a very minor complaint.
 The most notable tweak to the top controls is the locking exposure settlement dial.
 The control sits right on the corner of the camera, just like on the A7R III, and it is very easy to bump and alter your exposure compensation setting accidentally.
 Interestingly, the locking publicity compensation dial can either be fully locked or unlocked, which is different than the camera’s locking Mode dial that forces you to press and holds the unlock key to rotate the dial.
 With the direct exposure comp button, you have got a choice, locked or unlocked, which is excellent.

 Now, there is a minor complaint I have, not necessarily about the handgrip itself, but more to do with the compact size of the camera body as a whole.
-While the larger grip is a fantastic improvement, the body of the camera is still quite small for a full-frame camera.
+While the larger grip is a fantastic improvement, the camera’s body is still quite small for a full-frame camera.
 The big hold combined with the compact body size doesn’t leave a ton of room for your fingers in the space between the grasp and the barrel of a larger-diameter lens, such as the FE 200-600mm lens.
-Although this doesn’t cause me any distress while using the camera, I do notice that my knuckles often bump or rest up against the barrel of the lens.
-I can see this being a frustrating comfort issue for others, so this is something to keep on mind for those who have particularly large hands.
+Although this doesn’t cause me any distress while using the camera, I notice that my knuckles often bump or rest up against the lens’s barrel.
+I can see this being a frustrating comfort issue for others, so this keeps in mind those who have huge hands.

 Another area of improvement is normally to the touchscreen rear display.
 Sony says they’ve improved the touch responsiveness, and pleasingly, that appears to be the case.
 Strangely, Sony was one of the lone holdouts when it came to implementing touchscreen displays into their camera lines.
-With regards to interchangeable lens digital cameras, it first appeared randomly in the A5100 back in 2014, but a touchscreen wasn’t offered in any higher-end models of that time period.
+Regarding interchangeable-lens digital cameras, it first appeared randomly in the A5100 back in 2014, but a touchscreen wasn’t offered in any higher-end models of that time period.
 It wasn’t until the Sony A9 of 2017 that a full-body Alpha camera offered a touchscreen.
 Needless to say, most modern Sony cameras now offer touchscreens, but until this fresh A7R IV — at least in my experience using both the A7R III and A9 — the touchscreen user experience had been underwhelming.
-The responsiveness of the touchscreen on the A7R III was noticeably sluggish compared to those offered on additional manufacturers, such as Canon, Olympus, and Panasonic for example.
+The touchscreen’s responsiveness on the A7R III was noticeably sluggish compared to those offered on additional manufacturers, such as Canon, Olympus, and Panasonic, for example.
 With the A7R III, you’d tap on the display screen to move the AF point, and there’d be considered a visible delay in the AF point/region moving to where you touched.
 In the A7R Mark IV, the experience is definitely vastly better.
-It still doesn’t feel simply because responsive as other cameras I’ve used, but I don’t really have any complaints with regards to usability.
+It still doesn’t feel simply because responsive as other cameras I’ve used, but I don’t really have any complaints about usability.